evalldor/pystematic/docs/source/apidoc.rst

 .. autodata:: pystematic.params
     :annotation: : dict

     Holds a dict of all parameters of the current experiment.
+It is the same dict that is passed to the main function. **You should never modify this dict.**

 Functions